dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-services-grpc.md

 ---

 This article describe how to use Dapr to connect services using gRPC.

-By using Dapr's gRPC proxying capability, you can use your existing proto based gRPC services and have the traffic go through the Dapr sidecar.
+By using Dapr's gRPC proxying capability, you can use your existing proto-based gRPC services and have the traffic go through the Dapr sidecar.
 Doing so yields the following [Dapr service invocation]({{< ref service-invocation-overview.md >}}) benefits to developers:

 1. Mutual authentication
 2. Tracing